Cart

 Whether or not your dog suffers from dental disease, it's critical to see the vet for regular checkups.
 During a checkup, a vet can check your dog's mouth and determine if a secondary appointment needs to be made.
 Below are a few ways that can help get your canine friend back on track.

-• Brush Your Dogs Teeth: Just like humans, dogs teeth accumulate plaque and if left to sit on the teeth, can lead to serious medical issues.
+• Brush Your Dogs Teeth: Just like humans, dogs' teeth accumulate plaque and if left to sit on the teeth, can lead to serious medical issues.
 Daily cleanings can make life a lot easier and help minimize the number of vet visits required.
 You can also ask your vet how to properly clean your dog's teeth.

 • Feed Your Dog Higher Quality Dog Food: Sometimes dogs need a change in diet.
 There are food brands and mixes that specialize in "dental care."
 However, before changing your dog's diet, consult with your vet to ensure this is the right option for your dog.
 As always, higher quality dog food is more expensive and the bags tend to only come in bigger sizes.
 If you store this expensive food in the bag it comes in, chances are the food at the bottom of the bag will go rancid and your dog will not want to eat it.
 To prevent this from happening, invest in a Vittles Vault Food Storage Container.
-These containers are designed using science and are made to keep your pets food fresher, longer.
+These containers are designed using science and are made to keep your pet's food fresher, and longer.

 a white boxer chewing on a Pet Qwerks Nylon Bone

 Dogs are considered to be a part of the family.
-Just like you would take care of yourself or a child, keeping an eye on your dogs' health is vital to ensure your four-legged family member lives a long, happy, and healthy life.
+Just like you would take care of yourself or a child, keeping an eye on your dog's health is vital to ensure your four-legged family member lives a long, happy, and healthy life.

 Read Article